cagataysari/carnd_t1p4_advanced_lane_finding/README.md

 ####3.
 Perform a perspective transform.

 The code for my perspective transform includes a function called `transformToBirdsEyeView()`, in the file `util_vision.py`.
-At the initialization of 'qVision' object, the transformation matrix is calculated.
+At the initialization of qVision object, the transformation matrix is calculated.
 The matrix is calculated using Udacity's matching source and destination points as following:

 ```
 src = np.float32(